CraigSirus/Jquery-todo-list/README.md

-# Jquery-todo-list
+# Jquery-task-manager
-A Jquery to do list.
+A Jquery task manager.

+You are able to add a: Task Name,
+                       Select a priority,
+                       Add additional notes,
+                       remove a task once completed